-- 2.5 At this current stage of the plan-making process, RCC is consulting on the Preferred Options for the Local Plan under Regulation 18 of the Local Planning Regulations. - 2.6 This SA Report is published with the intention of informing the consultation and subsequent preparation of the final draft ('proposed submission') version of the Local Plan. - 2.7 This SA Report has therefore been produced with the intention of informing this stage in the Local Plan's preparation.
-Specifically, this report presents an appraisal of the preferred options for the Local Plan, and reasonable alternatives.
-This is for the benefit of those who might wish to make representations through the consultation and for the benefit of the plan-makers tasked with selecting preferred approaches for the Local Plan. - 2.8 This SA Report has been structured into three parts, as follows: - Part 1 provides an outline of plan making to date, in association with the parallel SA process. - Part 2 assesses the policies presented in the Preferred Options Consultation document, with which this SA Report accompanies for consultation. - Part 3 sets out the next steps for the Local Plan/SA process.
+- 1.13 At this current stage of the plan-making process, RCC is consulting on the proposed Pre-Submission Local Plan under Regulation 19 of the Local Planning Regulations. - 1.14 This SA Report has therefore been produced with the intention of informing this stage in the Local Plan's preparation.
+Specifically, this SA Report has been structured into three parts to address the key requirements stipulated by the SEA Regulations, as follows: - Part 1 provides an outline of plan making to date, in association with the parallel SA process (including in relation to 'reasonable alternatives'). - Part 2 assesses the policies presented in the Pre-Submission Local Plan document, with which this SA Report accompanies at Regulation 19. - Part 3 sets out the next steps for the Local Plan/SA process. - 1.15 This SA Report addresses the requirements outlined above in turn, as discrete 'parts' of the report.3